 Here is the inside of the lovely heritage church in which we worship on Sundays.
-It belongs to the Church Society and we share it with two Anglican congregations… see below for information on life events and how we can serve you.
-If you would like to inquire further, please call our church office at 604-465-6233.
+It belongs to the Pitt Meadows Community Church Society.
+It is also used by a Traditional Anglican congregation who meet at 1pm… see below for information on life events and how we can serve you.

 We rejoice in God’s unconditional love of all of creation and every living being, during worship through: